Demonstrate You Fit the Job Criteria

 • Communication skills

-• Interest in business/finance/people
+• Interest in Business & Finance

 Structuring responses: the STAR technique